juliojesus15/footballStats/README.md

 # footballStats
-This repository is a practice to represent sports data about soccer using d3
+This repository is a practice to represent sports data about football using d3